 Always ensure you keep honest and open communication lines with your team.
 Staff should feel confident and comfortable that if there is a mistake with their pay, they can approach you to have the issue fixed.
 Often pay errors are honest mistakes, either the result of award changes that business owners are not on top of, a misunderstanding of the award, or miscalculations.
 Staff should feel comfortable that if they raise the issue with you, that you will fix it straight away, rather than feeling they can’t trust you and they need to escalate the issue beyond you.

 As you can see, getting staff pay right in the hospitality industry is complex and involves many moving parts.
 If you need help, ensure you engage an expert, as the costs of not doing so can be much more.
-If you don’t know where to start, use our key points discussed in this article as a starting block or reference point, you can always reach out to us at firstname.lastname@example.org or give us a call on +61 2 9167 8880.
+If you’ve asked the “how much should I pay my employees” but don’t know where to start getting answers, this article can be your reference point.
+And you can always contact us at firstname.lastname@example.org or give us a call on 1300 996 928.